 Like most performance artists, Abramović has deliberately cultivated an unsettling, offbeat persona.
 She wears upside-down crosses, dyes her hair raven-black, and poses with goat horns, giving her a sort of posh Morticia Addams vibe.

 Abramović has no criminal record and has never been implicated in a sex scandal.

-James Alefantis, 43: Not only is Alefantis the owner of the restaurant at the centre of Pizzagate, he is an ex-boyfriend of David Brock, the founder of both Media Matters for America and the pro-Clinton super PAC Correct the Record (Alefantis and Brock dated c.
+James Alefantis, 40s: Not only is Alefantis the owner of the restaurant at the centre of Pizzagate, he is an ex-boyfriend of David Brock, the founder of both Media Matters for America and the pro-Clinton super PAC Correct the Record (Alefantis and Brock dated c.
 2007-2013).
-I mention this only because Pizzagaters bring it up continuously.
+I mention this only because Pizzagaters brought it up continuously.